mehulagg/gitlab_test/doc/development/secure_coding_guidelines.md

 # Security Guidelines

-The repo contains descriptions and guidelines for addressing security vulnerabilities commonly identified in the GitLab codebase.
+This document contains descriptions and guidelines for addressing security vulnerabilities commonly identified in the GitLab codebase.
 They are intended to help developers identify potential security vulnerabilities early, with the goal of reducing the number of vulnerabilities released over time.